The Best WordPress Security Plugins and Services (Both Free and Premium) 2018

 Are you one of the many webmasters taking a passive approach to WordPress security?
-If so, you’re playing with fire — because, the reality is that, potentially, just one security breach could be enough to turn your entire online enterprise to dust!
+If so, you’re playing with fire, because the reality is just one security breach could be enough to turn your entire online enterprise to dust!

-A temporary loss of traffic and sales is fairly easy to measure of course, but how do you quantify the potential costs of a permanently damaged reputation and/or search engine ranking positions?
+A temporary loss of traffic and sales is fairly easy to measure, of course, but how do you quantify the potential cost of a permanently damaged reputation and/or search engine ranking?
 In fact, plenty of businesses have been ruined forever off the back of a high-profile security breach — and I’m sure these businesses won’t be the last, either.

-In today’s post, I hope to bolster your website’s security by introducing you to some of the very best WordPress security plugins and services around.
+In this post, I hope to bolster your website’s security by introducing you to some of the very best WordPress security plugins and services around.

 Quick WordPress Security Tips

-First things first, though.
-When it comes to website security, a proactive approach is always, always, always better than a reactive one.
-Preventing a problem before it occurs will save you time, stress, and money — far better than fixing the fallout of a security breach after it’s happened!
+First things first: When it comes to website security, a proactive approach is always, always, always better than a reactive one.
+Preventing a problem before it occurs will save you time, stress, and money, and is far better than fixing the fallout from a security breach after it’s happened!

-Secondly, be absolutely sure to follow all basic security practices, such as keeping everything up to date (plugins, themes and core) and making regular backups of your site (just in case something goes wrong and you need to revert to an earlier version before anything went bad happened).
+Be absolutely sure to follow all basic security practices, such as keeping everything up to date (plugins, themes and core) and making regular backups of your site (just in case something goes wrong and you need to revert to an earlier version that existed before anything bad happened).

 If you’re simply looking to purchase space on a server, sure, you can probably find a shared hosting service for under $10 a month.
-However, if you wake up to a hacked website, don’t expect these hosts to lift a finger trying to help — their staff probably don’t have either the time or know-how.
+However, if you wake up to a hacked website, don’t expect these hosts to lift a finger to help — their staff probably have neither the time nor the know-how.

 Managed WordPress Hosting: The Best Website Security Investment?